 By the short hairs

-Few people would doubt that the short hairs/short and curlies are the pubic hairs and that this phrase is of vulgar origin.
+Few people would doubt that the 'short hairs' or 'short and curlies' are the pubic hairs and that this phrase is of vulgar origin.
 Such an assumption would be incorrect.
 The short hairs in question are the hairs of the neck.

 "They'll shout and carry on like this for five minutes.
 Then they'll rush in, and then we've got 'em by the short hairs!"